platformio/platformio-docs/en/stable/_sources/projectconf/section_env_monitor.rst.txt

 Type: ``String`` | Multiple: ``No``

-Port, a number or a device name, or valid `URL Handlers <https://pyserial.readthedocs.io/en/latest/url_handlers.html#urls>`__.
+Port, a number or a device name, or valid `URL Handlers <https://pyserial.readthedocs.io/en/latest/url_handlers.html>`__.
-See :option:`pio device monitor --port`.

 To print all available serial ports please use :ref:`cmd_device_list` command.

-Please note that you can use Unix shell-style wildcards:
+Please note that you can use patterns for serial ports:

 .. list-table::
     :header-rows:  1